mongodb/specifications/source/auth/auth.rst

 read environment variables dynamically during authorization, to handle the case where another part the application has refreshed the credentials.

+However, if environment variables are not present during initial authorization, credentials may be fetched from another source and cached.
+Even if the environmnet variables are present in subsequent authorization attempts, the driver MUST use the cached credentials, or refresh them if applicable.
+This behavior is consistent with how the AWS SDKs behave.

 AssumeRoleWithWebIdentity
 _________________________
 AWS EKS clusters can be configured to automatically provide a valid OpenID